-With due consideration to the accounting policies for the valuation of assets and liabilities outlined above, net income is defined as the difference between (i) income from direct fundraising, the share of revenues from joint campaigns and third-party campaigns, government grants, other income and (ii) expenditure in the context of the goal of 'structural poverty alleviation' (inclusive of imputed costs), the costs of generating income and the management and administration costs.
-Income and expenditure is attributed to the year to which it relates and expenditure is recorded at historical cost unless indicated otherwise.
+With due consideration of the accounting policies for the valuation of assets and liabilities outlined above, net income is defined as the difference between (i) income from direct fundraising, the share of revenues from joint campaigns and third-party campaigns, government grants, other income and (ii) expenditure in the context of the goal of 'structural poverty alleviation' (inclusive of imputed costs), the costs of generating income and the management and administration costs.
+Income and expenditure is attributed to the year to which they relate and expenditure are recorded at historical cost unless indicated otherwise.